TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-vpn-p2s-tsg/check-gateway-failures-on-logs.md

 ## Client Issues

-Sometimes it may be the client having issues - and triggering a VPN disconnection.
+Sometimes it may be the client having issues and triggering a VPN disconnection.
 In that case we can:

-- recommend the customer to collect captures during the next occurrence of the issue and identify which side (client or gateway) terminated the connection.
+- recommend the customer to collect captures during the next occurrence of the issue and identify which side (client or gateway) terminated the connection
 - inspect the [P2SlogsTable](https://jarvis-west.dc.ad.msft.net/81FCCD6B)

 ## **Recommended Documents**